Danish21/parentHood/README.md

 8) npm install

-9) cd web

-10) bower install

-11) cd ..
+9) cd ..

-12) sudo mongod &
+10) sudo mongod &

-13) node server.js
+11) node server.js

-14) Go to localhost:3000 in your browser
+12) Go to localhost:3000 in your browser